crespire/ruby_hangman/README.md

 # hangman
-Ruby assignment from The Odin Project
+Ruby assignment from The Odin Project.

+The source code for this project is available on GitHub at https://github.com/crespire/hangman An interactive version of this project is available on Replit at https://replit.com/@crespire/hangman

 # TODO
 * Consider utilizing custom rules in the future, like changing the length of the random word